Friends of Ngong Road

 Social Media Marketing Fueling Success

-Our Staff have become a Marketing Tool!
+Our Staff has become a Marketing Tool!

-One of the key differentiators for Karibu Loo is that we hire only our program graduates for field work.
+One of the key differentiators for Karibu Loo is that we hire only our program graduates for fieldwork.
 Our Senior Associates accompany every delivery and set up the units at the events or construction sites.
 To amplify our presence, we bought Karibu Loo branded overalls for the four young men who drive our trucks and deliver our units.
 Our customers gave us immediate positive feedback on having our workers in their new bright-red branded overalls.
 Associates have always worn red t-shirts with the Karibu Loo logo, but when the weather is bad the kids put on rain gear, which immediately covers up the logo.
 We are buying raincoats for the Associates to wear and gain exposure for the brand at the same time.

 July 16, 2019 By Keith Leave a Comment